AAksentyev/playwright-framework/README.md

 A fresh clone of this repo includes example tests you can run immediately.
 This project layout and pattern haS proven effective for me for both testing and development in the past and emphasizes type safety, reusability, and clean separation of concerns.

 If you want to explore what the framework includes, continue below.

-_Please Note: The ReadMe documentation is still in progress._

 ## 📦 What's Included